The 5 coolest experiential activations and installations from around the world.

 Holdens Agency

 Kadlubek said he wanted to create something where he “could put up a thousand images, and videos, yet doesn’t even capture the feeling of it at all.”
-A valid comment, yet a hard one to truly believe from a marketing stand point as I’m sure Kadlubek wouldn’t mind the public posting about their experience at The House of Eternal Return – the installation created by Meow Wolf in Santa Fe, New Mexico.
-The installation depicts an interactive Victorian-era house which holds a trippy, psychedelic universe packed with neon creatures, forests and interactive music and light shows.
+A valid comment, yet a hard one to truly believe from a marketing standpoint as I’m sure Kadlubek wouldn’t mind the public posting about their experience at The House of Eternal Return – the installation created by Meow Wolf in Santa Fe, New Mexico.
+The installation depicts an interactive Victorian-era house that holds a trippy, psychedelic universe packed with neon creatures, forests and interactive music and light shows.

 Sony – Lost in Music